s-munro/HTTP-Movies-Assignment/README.md

 #### Adding A Movie:

-- Add a route at the path `/add-movie`
+- _inprogress_ Add a route at the path `/add-movie`
-- Create a component with a form to add a new movie
+- _inprogress_ Create a component with a form to add a new movie
-- Each created movie should have the following format (notice the array of strings - this will test your JS skills, so work through it methodically)
+- _inprogress_ Each created movie should have the following format (notice the array of strings - this will test your JS skills, so work through it methodically)
-- The form should make a POST request to the server when submitted
+- _inprogress_ The form should make a POST request to the server when submitted
-- When the call comes back successfully, reset your form state and route the user to `/movies`
+- _inprogress_ When the call comes back successfully, reset your form state and route the user to `/movies`

 Movie object format: